TimurGar/Unit-2/Project Light number counter Hand/README.md

 After we thought over of all the aspects of our idea we started realising it.
 First, we created a truth table for the number counter.
 <img src="https://github.com/TimurGar/Unit-2/blob/main/Project%20Light%20number%20counter%20Hand/IMG_3807.jpg" height="700">
+Fig.4 Truth tables of our program

 ### K-maps
 Then based on the truth table, we created K-maps for each LEDs(A-E).
 <img src="New%20IMG_3808.JPG" height="700">
+Fig.5 K-maps of our program

 ### Project circuit and code
 After that, we used equations that we got from K-maps to create a program for our project.